sanoojes/project-docs/docs/spicetify/libx-reborn/index.md

 ## Installation

-- **Easiest Method - Install from Spicetify Marketplace:** - Search for "LibX Reborn" in your Spicetify Marketplace and click install.
+- **Install from Spicetify Marketplace:** - Search for "LibX-Reborn" in your Spicetify Marketplace and click install.
 (This requires having the Marketplace custom app set up).

 ### **Manual Installation**